-On February 6, 2007, February 23, 2007, March 5, 2007 and March 13, 2007, we issued an aggregate of 4,000 shares of our common stock to five entities upon the exercise of stock options.
+On May 29, 2007, we issued 5,333 shares of our common stock to a single entity upon the exercise of two stock options.
 These options represent grants that were made under our non-employee director compensation program as existed prior to completion of our initial public offering.
-Each entity exercising an option was affiliated with a member of our Board of Directors at the time of grant and was designated by the director to receive the option, in lieu of the director.
-The exercise price for each option was \$0.075 per share, representing an aggregate purchase price for all shares purchased of \$300.
+The entity exercising the options was affiliated with a member of our board of directors at the time of grant and was designated by the director to receive the options, in lieu of the director.
+The exercise price for each option was \$0.075 per share, representing an aggregate purchase price for all shares purchased of \$399.98.
 The shares of common stock issued upon exercise were offered and sold in reliance on an exemption from registration under Section 4(2) of the Securities Act of 1933, as amended, based on the recipient's sophistication in financial matters and access to material information and our understanding that the recipient qualified as an "accredited investor," as that term is defined by the rules and regulations of the SEC.